CS Lewis and John Betjeman

-The fact that the cover endorsements are primarily about Wilson’s literary skill, rather than Lewis’s, should be a clue: Bubble bursting ahead!
+The fact that the cover endorsements are primarily about Wilson’s literary skill, rather than Lewis’s, should be a clue: this is a take-down!

-Did he understand the nature of religious conversion and its implications given his negative view of Lewis’s attempts at Christian apologetics?
+Did he understand the nature of religious conversion and its implications?
+Does he understand the role and limitations of Christian apologetics?

-He exposes the jealousies and nastiness of CSL’s peers but is ANW himself entirely free from such nastiness given that he essentially supports their criticisms?
+He exposes the jealousies and nastiness of CSL’s peers but is ANW himself entirely free from such nastiness given that he appears to support their criticisms?

-Why the persistent schoolboy name-calling, likening CSL to a lowly ‘police court solicitor’ (a disrespectful mocking of CSL’s father’s occupation)?
+Why the persistent schoolboy name-calling, likening CSL to a low-class ‘police court solicitor’ (a disrespectful mocking of CSL’s father’s occupation)?
 Yet, even schoolboys have an opportunity to respond.
-ANW’s name-calling takes place after Lewis’s death, making it all the more cowardly.
+Lewis has no ability to respond.

 While there may be some debate about the nature of CSL’s relationship to Mrs. Moore in the early days, are we to believe that CS Lewis cherished being both a domestic and sexual masochist?
 You needn’t be a Freudian scholar to have a few chuckles at some of Wilson’s psychoanalytical observations.

-The bigger question is if ANW is so repelled by Lewis’s Christianity and by Lewis as a personality, then why on earth write a biography of him, if not to bury him once and for all?
+The bigger question is if Wilson is so repelled by Lewis’s Christianity and by Lewis as a personality, then why on earth write a biography of him?
 May we ask for a proper revision?

-The overall feel the reader has is of a gossipy attempt to cut the puffed up Lewis down.
-And, unfortunately, it makes Wilson appear mean-spirited.
+What we have here is a gossipy attempt to cut the puffed-up Lewis down.
+Positively tabloid my good man!
+It just makes Wilson appear pompous and mean-spirited.

 In an attempt at balance, Wilson writes, ‘Insufferably annoying as he may have been in life, there was also something glorious about him.’[ii]
 Seriously?
-What kind of writing is this now?
-‘Glorious’?
+Glorious?

 Lewis’s Reluctant Conversion